pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 #### Problems we had to deal with:

+- <ins>Separate MacOS user from Windows user</ins><br>
+  One main problem was the difference between both operating system due to difference language settings.
+  The apple speech support does not work on Windows operating systems.
+To solve this problem we implemented a loop to check the operating system and provide the corresponding speech settings.

 - <ins>Getting the right data while scrapping</ins><br>
   Different RSS feeds, different tags and name.
 Not all RSS feeds looks the same.
 So ist was a challenge to get a universal scraper, that gets the right data.
 In the end we have challenged it.